LukasL97/openai-pinecone-search/article.md

 # Answer questions about your documents with OpenAI and Pinecone

-In the past years, large language models (LLMs) have made great progresses in having conversations with humans and have proven to be able to answer questions.
+In recent years, large language models (LLMs) have made remarkable progress in interacting with humans, showcasing their ability to answer a wide array of questions.
-As they are trained on publicly available internet content, they have a broad knowledge about many different topics.
+Trained on publicly accessible internet content, these models have broad knowledge across many different topics.
-However, they are limited to information that was available to them during training and are thus not able to answer questions about specific content from your documents.
+However, they are limited to information that was available to them during training and thus fail to answer any questions about specific content from your personal documents.

-In this article, we will have a look at how we can overcome this limitation, by combining OpenAI's chat completion model with a Pinecone vector database.
+In this article, we will have a look at how we can overcome this limitation, by combining [OpenAI](https://platform.openai.com/docs/overview)'s chat completion model with a [Pinecone](https://www.pinecone.io/) vector database.
-We will first have a look at the general approach and then go into detail and implement an intelligent question answering system in Python, using the APIs of both OpenAI and Pinecone.
+We will first have a look at the general approach and then go into detail and implement an intelligent question answering system in Python, using the APIs of both OpenAI and Pinecone, which enables the LLM to provide useful responses to inquiries about personal documents.

 ## Approach